Zplusdragon/ReID5o_ORBench/README.md

 ## ORBench
 <div align="center"><img src="Figures/ORBench.png" width="900"></div>

 We have publicly released our complete ORBench dataset on [Google Drive](https://drive.google.com/file/d/1kfqAY9xfRguV-A_ntZqVtER-fz4uf-jq/view?usp=sharing) and [BaiduYun](https://pan.baidu.com/s/1zbfHwXU66KTeVDGzxx2VBg?pwd=1037) to facilitate researchers in downloading and using them.
-Users are requested to voluntarily sign the relevant agreements and send them to our email address.
+Users are requested to voluntarily sign the `Data_Use_License_Agreement.pdf` and send them to our email address.

 The ORBench dataset has the following format, you should place it in your data root: